chavid/Rename/README.md

 # Rename

-This is a Linux command-line utility which recursively rename files and dorectories using global patterns.
+This is a Linux command-line utility which recursively rename files and directories using shell-like patterns (with `%`instead of `*`).
 Can be helpful to rename files from a camera, or to rename directories from a backup.
 The key features are:
 - works on all the files and directories recursively ;
 - use simple patterns with % as a wildcard.

 ## Credits